oren/oren.github.io/articles/good-strategy/README.md

 ![strategy](strategy-kernel.png)

 ## 1. What is a strategy?
-A strategy have 3 components:
+A strategy is a response to a challenge.
+It has 3 components:
-* Diagnosis - what's the nature of the problem?
+1. Diagnosis - what is the nature of the problem?
-* Guiding Policies - our basic approach to solve the problem.
+1. Guiding Policies - our basic approach to solve the problem.
-* Coherent Actions - implementation details of the policies.
+1. Coherent Actions - implementation details of the policies.

+In addition a strategy has a source of power (see below for details)

 ## 2. What is a good strategy?
 Two aspects of a good strategy: